deiveegan007/Extract_PCP_archive_logs/README.md

 **Extract the Performance Co-Pilot(PCP) logs - minimal OSWatcher logs**

+1. Copy the python script and give execute permission

-1. Go to the directory where you have the PCP collections
+2. Go to the directory where you have the PCP collections

-2. Execute the python script with the full location:
+3. Execute the python script with the full location:

  $ /root/pcp-pwd.py